Whitefly

 Organic Control Method for Whitefly

-• Apply eco-oil when whitefly first appear.
+• Apply OCP eco-oil when whitefly first appear.
 Apply two sprays 3 days apart and repeat applications if whiteflies reappear.
 Spray both upper and underside of leaves to run-off.
 It is very important to do the two sprays close together to break their life cycle.

-• Apply eco-neem when they first appear and reapply every 7 days if required.
+• Apply OCP eco-neem when they first appear and reapply every 7 days if required.
 Again aim for good coverage on both sides of the leaves.

 Some people have good success using companion planting to deter whitefly eg basil next to tomato plants.
 Another useful thing is to attract predatory insects by planting a range of flowering plants eg daisies, alyssum and herbs.